Interest-bearing accounts

 If you maintain accounts in the Pismo platform as part of its core banking solution, you have seamless access to the products and solutions offered by Pismo and are uniquely set up to take advantage of their flexible configurations and high-capacity processing.

 - If applicable, set up the fee model in the Pismo platform to withhold any taxes or operational fees.
-Refer to Manage fee models for how to set this up in the Control Center.
+Refer to Fee models for how to set this up in Control Center.

 - Configure a flexible plan to accrue interest according to your needs.
-To set this up in the Control Center, refer to Manage interest plans.
+To set this up in Control Center, refer to Interest plans.

-- Create a product (Savings or Deposit) in the Pismo platform.
-Refer to Manage deposit products if you want to configure it using Control Center.
+- Create a product (Savings or Deposit product) in the Pismo platform.
+Refer to Deposit products if you want to configure it using Control Center.

 - Attach the product you created to specific accounts or all accounts in a program.